Photo courtesy of Bill Vanderford

 If golf is your idea of an outdoor adventure, The Creek Golf Course at Hard Labor is a fun yet challenging 18-hole course set in a serene and natural setting.
 Still yet, there are hiking and biking trails, an 18-hole mini-golf course, playground, camping and cabins, and much more for the adventure traveler.

-Tour area farms, markets, festivals, and inns, and get to know area farmers who continue Georgia’s agricultural traditions growing fresh, healthy products.
+Stop along the way to learn about area historic sites, take in the bucolic beauty of the region, and get to know area farmers who continue Georgia’s agricultural traditions growing fresh, healthy products at stops like Rock House Farm & Creamery.
 As farming is seasonal, be sure to call ahead to verify the farm you’re interested in visiting is accepting guests.

 Jump in the Saddle at Southern Cross Guest Ranch